aadesbiens/caRbs/README.md

 x <- sproduction(
-species = alg, # character vector of all detected species cover = cov, # numeric vector of % cover for each species rug = 1.2, # chain-link rugosity of the site region = "north", # site region shelf = "O") # site shelf position
+species = alg, # character vector of all detected species cover = cov, # numeric vector of % cover for each species rug = 2, # visual estimate of rugosity of the site (1 - 5 ordinal scale) region = "north", # site region shelf = "O") # site shelf position